Motto: ” There are No Accidents. ”

 The “European Death Knot” or EDK: The simplest possible of the flat knots is the Single-Overhand: The ends of both ropes are held together and tied as one in a single overhand knot — specifically the tails are brought around in a circle to cross the standing part of both ropes ONCE and then fed through the loop thus formed.
 This is sometimes incorrectly called a Double-Overhand because of the two ropes, but in the case of knots, “single” and “double” refer instead to the number of turns of the rope .
 The EDK is a Single Overhand knot because it consists of a single turn of the ropes with the (twin) tail pulled through it.
 This knot has become very popular and has been shown to be reliable when well tied and in dry conditions, so the “death knot” designation likely sprang from a natural perception that this knot may be too simple to be trustworthy — but that may be a valid concern.
 In fact, when tested, the knot rotates and rolls toward the ends of the ropes, though usually only under high loads.
-However, at least one report tells of the tails sliding dangerously in to the knot during a rappel in winter conditions, and accidents, including deaths, have been blamed on it.
+However, at least one report tells of the tails sliding dangerously in to the knot during a rappel in winter conditions, and accidents, including deaths, have been blamed on it — though not necessarily confirmed.

 OM: I have personally used this knot several times and ‘felt good’ about it in favorable conditions, but also consider it suspect for slippery conditions: wet, snow, ice, mud — because of its minimal internal contact area (and so . . . friction) in comparison with all other knots.

 Many climbers have adopted the use of backup knots with flat knots, but note that a backup knot contradicts the original purpose of flat knots, which is to minimize a tendency to snag during retrieval: a backup knot increases the profile of the knot and so is likely to aggravate snagging.